AbdHendi/Ball-Detection/README.md

-# Read-time Ball Motion Detection
+# Real-time Ball Motion Detection

 This project detects and tracks the motion of a ball in a video and calculates how many times the ball hits the ground.